OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	A statement or series of statements that set out what information is shared with third parties and for what purpose(s).

 * **Minimum Viable Consent Receipt (MVCR)**
-	Is a record of consent provided to the person providing consent for personal informaton sharing as a receipt.
+	Is a record of consent provided to the person providing consent for personal information sharing as a receipt.

   **Consent Notice**
  	Refers to a notice that is required to inform the consenter what they are consenting too, without it consent is not possible, the quality and usability of the consent notice is what is often used to classify if a consent is legally informed or not, but this varies by jurisdiction context and interpretation.
 Consent notices can vary from icons, short notices, direct communication, visceral notice and most often online a policy document like terms of service and privacy policy.